ericposas/webpack-pixi-starter/README.md

-# Webpack starter project for PIXI
+# PIXI Project for Sector5 : "Our People - Option B"